Image reproduced from Google Books.

 The plot of Kunst über alle Künste is largely identical with that of Shakespeare’s Taming of the Shrew, although the German text eliminates the Christopher Sly Induction, streamlines some passages, such as the business about Lucentio’s pretended father in Acts 4 and 5, transposes a few plot elements, and assigns different names to many of the characters: Sabina for Bianca, Theobald for Baptista, Johannes for Lucentio, and so on.
 The text is close to Shakespeare’s and contains many obvious echoes of it.
 Indeed, the relationship is such that Kunst can in some ways be considered a version of The Taming of the Shrew.

 Kunst was published in 1672 in duodecimo format.
 Two early editions survive, with the same imprint: ‘Rapperschschweyl / Bey Henning Lieblern 1672’.
-‘Rapperschschweyl’, which seems to refer to the Swiss town of Rapperswil, is in fact a fictitious place of publication, and ‘Henning Lieblern’ a fictitious publisher’s name; the play is now assumed to have appeared in Hamburg.
+‘Rapperschschweyl’, which seems to refer to the Swiss town of Rapperswil, is in fact a fictitious place of publication, and ‘Henning Lieblern’ a fictitious publisher’s name; the play was probably published in Frankfurt.
 Since 1672, the play was only edited once prior to our edition, in 1864, and had never been translated into English.

 Kunst über alle Künste: Plot Summary

 Prologue A prologue laments the lot of husbands who have shrewish wives and invites the male viewers to learn how to tame them by watching what follows.